Tal-Shpigel/stellar-dm-velocity-distributions/README.md

 ### Notes

-- All PDFs are normalized such that ∫ f(v) dv = 1.
+- All PDFs are normalized such that $\int f(v)dv=1$.
+- All velocity grids are sampled from 0–850 km/s for consistency between galactocentric and geocentric frames.
+- Naming convention:
+  - `f_000` is reserved for the unboosted stellar distribution.
+  - `f_001+` correspond to boosted stellar curves aligned with reconstructions.
+  - In totals files, the column names match the reconstruction sample indices.
-- The geocentric frame includes the Sun’s peculiar velocity and the Earth’s orbital motion.
+- The geocentric transformation assumes the following velocity values (km/s):
-- The velocity grid and construction method match those used in *[paper link]*.
+  - Local Standard of Rest: `v_LSR = (0, 238, 0)`
+  - Peculiar solar motion: `v_pec = (11.1, 12.24, 7.25)`
+  - Sun’s velocity: `v_sun = v_LSR + v_pec`
+  - Earth’s orbital motion: `v_earth = (29.2, -0.1, 5.9)`

 ---